sethvincent/ghost-skeletheme/README.md

 Run `npm run bundle` to generate the css and js bundles that are then places in the assets/css and assets/js directories.

+You can run just the css bundler with `npm run build-css` and just the js bundler with `npm run build-js`.

 ## License

 MIT.